dev-jeb/avr-discovery/README.md

 # AVR Exploration

 Welcome to AVR discovery!
 Here, I document my exploration of embedded systems focusing on the AVR architecture.
 My Arduino Uno has an ATmega328p microcontroller.
 I will use this microcontroller to explore fundamental areas such as memory types, I/O, interrupts, and protocols.
-A lot of these concepts are architectures agnostic and can be applied to other microcontrollers.
+A lot of these concepts are architecture agnostic and can be applied to other microcontrollers.

 ## Setup